Hwasong-20: History

 North Korea first mentioned Hwasong-20 on 2 September 2025 at a press report.
 According to North Korean state media, between 2023 and 2 September 2025, the Hwasong-20's engine underwent eight static firing tests.
+This is the first time North Korea has revealed details of a new ICBM under development.

-On 8 September 2025, the Missile Administration and a chemical materials research center jointly conducted the ninth and last ground test of Hwasong-20's engine, suggesting the launch of Hwasong-20 may take place soon.
+Later, on 8 September 2025, the Missile Administration and the Academy of Chemical Materials conducted the ninth and last ground test of this engine.
 North Korean leader Kim Jong Un oversaw the test.
-North Korean state media claimed the engine to produce a thrust of 1,971 kN.
+According to North Korean state media, the engine produced a thrust of 1,971 kN.
+This engine test suggested the launch of Hwasong-20 may take place soon.

-Hwasong-20 debuted on 10 October 2025, during a military parade marking the 80th anniversary of the ruling Workers' Party of Korea.
-In this parade, North Korea called Hwasong-20 as "the most powerful nuclear strategic weapon".
+Hwasong-20 made its public debut on 10 October 2025, during a military parade marking the 80th anniversary of the ruling Workers' Party of Korea.
+In this parade, North Korea called Hwasong-20 the "most powerful nuclear strategic weapon".
+At least three missiles were mounted on 11-axle launchers.
 It is possible that these missiles were mock-ups, as North Korea's MIRV technology has not been verified.

-After the 10 October 2025 military parade, it was revealed that the Hwasong-20 was displayed during the "Defense Development-2025" military exhibition, held on 5 October 2025.
+After the 10 October 2025 military parade, it was revealed that the Hwasong-20 was displayed during the "Defense Development-2025" military exhibition, opened on 4 October 2025.
 Originally, the missile and its associated TEL were assessed to be Hwasong-19.